Easy HTTP (POST) communication with UnityWebRequest

 API Control

-The idea is to create an API class that defines the requests and responses for each API, using the communication process described above as a base class.
+The idea is to create API classes that define the requests and responses for each API, using the above-mentioned communication processing as a base class.

-Create a structure for the request and response with the Serializable attribute and define the parameters.
+Create structs for requests and responses with the Serializable attribute and define the parameters.

 using System; using System.Collections.Generic; namespace Api { ///<summary> /// API Sample B ///</summary> public class SampleB : Web.ApiBase { public const string Name = "Test/SampleB"; ///<summary> /// Request parameters ///</summary> [Serializable] public struct Request { public string userId; public List<int> values; } public Request request; ///<summary> /// Response parameters ///</summary> [Serializable] public struct Response { public int count; public List<int> values; } public Response response; } }